 Cleanliness is part of any effective maintenance plan.
-However, it’s especially important for HVAC systems, which work tirelessly to not only cool and heat the air but filter it, too.
+However, it’s especially important for commercial HVAC systems, which work tirelessly to not only cool and heat the air but filter it, too.

 As part of normal function, large amounts of dust and dirt particles, amongst others, can accumulate within HVAC filters.
 Over time, HVAC filtration will decrease in effectiveness, which can lead to blockages and sudden (expensive!) malfunctions.